annabavaresco/ancm2024/docs/index.rst

 For each of the above criteria, you will receive a score ranging from 0 to 2:

-*  **0** (converted to 4): assignment not turned without a valid motivation
+*  **0** (converted to 4): assignment not turned in without a valid motivation

 *  **0.5** (converted to 5.5): code just drafted, style poorly curated, motivation inconsistent

-*  **1** (converted to 7): code present and running but missing crucial points/containing incorrect steps, text understandable but often using inappropriate/colloquial terms and structures, motivation partially incosistent
+*  **1** (converted to 6): code present and running but not very well commented/motivated, style understandable but often using inappropriate/colloquial terms and structures, the main ideas are roughly present but not justified/explained well

-*  **1.5** (converted to 8): code nicely written and involving the required steps but containing minor mistakes, good style which might benefit from minor improvements, good motivation but not fully supporting the expected conclusion
+*  **1.5** (converted to 8): code nicely written and including the required steps but containing minor mistakes, good style which might benefit from minor improvements, good motivation but not fully supporting the expected conclusion

 *  **2** (converted to 10): good and well-documented code including all the expected steps, nice academic writing style with appropriate terms, solid and well-explained motivations.